 The Western Native Trout Initiative and our partners - including twelve western states, five federal agencies, and grassroots conservation groups - worked together in 2008 to develop "A Plan for Strategic Actions", establishing strategic goals, objectives and specific actions for conserving, protecting and restoring 15 western native trout char and inland salmon species and sub-species.
 Our approach includes increasing coordination between resource management agencies and local community groups; leveraging and focusing public and private resources on common priorities; raising awareness for the importance of western native trout; and increasing accountability by measuring the impact of our work over time.
 In 2010, the WNTI Steering Committee formally amended the Plan for Strategic Actions to include 6 core conservation populations of native Arctic Char, Arctic Grayling, Dolly Varden, freshwater Rainbow trout sub-species, freshwater Kokanee and Lake Trout within historical range as species of interest and targets for conservation actions.

-The Appendum is available here.
+The final approved Appendum document is available here(Click on 1 Attachment.)